The sacred land at the center of the Dakota pipeline fight

 Just as water holds memories, so does the earth.

-In this same place in 1713, there was a Sun Dance — a tribal ceremony featuring dancers, songs and the beating of a traditional drum.
-If you listen carefully between 3 a.m. and 4 a.m., Spotted Eagle says you "can hear eagle whistles [used in ceremonies].
+In this same place in 1713, there was a Sun Dance -- a tribal ceremony featuring dancers, songs and the beating of a traditional drum.
+If you listen carefully between 3 a.m. and 4 a.m., Spotted Eagle says, you "can hear eagle whistles [used in ceremonies].
 You can hear people kind of mumbling and talking and praying."

 Those echoes from the land have a power that draws people, allowing them to connect with their roots.